What’s wrong with you?

 Extraverts feel energized after socializing with other people.
 Introverts, on the other hand, have their energy sapped in social situations and need solitude to recharge.

 It’s one thing to read about these differences and sort of understand them in theory.
 But what has really sold this theory to me is experiencing it in my own life.
 When I don’t get enough alone time, I feel tired, cranky, and even depressed.
 When I do give myself the time I need to recharge, I feel like a completely different person.
 I have a lot more energy and my mood is generally optimistic.

 Once I fully accepted my introversion and started living accordingly (ie. making sure I got enough alone time), I felt so much better that a) it has convinced me I’m on the right track and b) it has given me the strength to go against some societal norms in order to stay on that track.

 4. Find Your Tribe

 I get that it’s kind of an oxymoron to tell a bunch of introverts to go out and find a community. 😉 But even if most of us are not foaming at the mouth to go to a real life Introvert Meet-Up every Saturday when we can stay home with a book, we are very much capable of feeling lonely.
 It’s also easy to feel like a misfit when you live in a society that praises and rewards extraversion.
 What helps big time with these feelings is to find other introverts who can relate to your struggles.
-Going to websites like Introvert, Dear or Introvert Spring and reading about the experiences of other introverts is guaranteed to make you feel less alone and less like a weirdo.
+Going to introvert websites and reading about the experiences of other introverts is guaranteed to make you feel less alone and less like a weirdo.
 Don’t forget that there are literally billions of us in this world!

 5. Come Out As An Introvert